Pulling Hi-C data with mariner

 ## colData names(2): files, fileNames

-## HDF5: /tmp/Rtmp5EwPyF/file1b525c4209bc.h5
+## HDF5: /tmp/RtmpdicOqR/file20c230d0ce3.h5

-The resulting object is of class InteractionJaggedArray
+The resulting object is of class InteractionJaggedArray.

 The class is different than the previous examples because the classes

-inherits from are designed for
+that InteractionArray inherits from are designed for

 regular, rectangular data types.
 A custom class called

-is used to hold irregular, or jagged, arrays of
+JaggedArray is used to hold irregular, or jagged, arrays of

 data.

-The same counts()
+The same counts() function returns these

-objects containing the Hi-C count data for each
+JaggedArray objects containing the Hi-C count data for each

-interaction and .hic
+interaction and .hic file.

-## <n x m x 3 x 2> JaggedArray:
+counts(matrices)## <n x m x 3 x 2> JaggedArray:

 ## ,,1,1